BFTrick/presentation-wc-denver-2015/presentation-wc-denver-2015.md

 ^ some of my "throw away" posts, the posts that I didn't really like but decided to publish anyway because I couldn't figure out how to make it better are some of my best posts

-^ TODO screenshot of why I use a macbook air for web development
+^ I have a post called "why I use a macbook air for web development"

-^ I just XXXX visits a month from that post
+^ I just 1,000 visits a month from that post which has worked out to about 20,000 visits over the life of the post.
+I almost didn't publish the post and could have lost out on all of that traffic.

 ---